Tyler-Liquornik/canoe-analysis/README.md

 # PADDL

 ## About
-PADDL, Precision Analysis & Design for Dnyamic Loading is a JavaFx desktop app built to save the D&A team some hassle with tools to simplify technical civil engineering work.
-An emphasis is put on effective design to lower the barrier of technical civil engineering knowledge required to make informed, analytical civil enginering decisions in less time.
+PADDL, Precision Analysis & Design for Dynamic Loading is a JavaFx desktop app built to save the D&A team some hassle with tools to simplify technical civil engineering work.
+An emphasis is put on effective design to lower the barrier of technical civil engineering knowledge required to make informed, analytical civil engineering decisions in less time.

 <div style="display: flex; flex-direction: row;">
     <img src="images/UI.png" alt="UI" style="width: 49%;" />